 Generally, Raksi is a very strong drink that can be a little cloudy in color or clear as well.
-Also, it is mostly made in the consumer’s house which is made from Kodo (millet), rice, and other different grain.
+Also, it is mostly made in the consumer’s house and is made from Kodo (millet), rice, and other different grains.
 The different grains give different flavors to Raksi.
 In CNN’s list of the world’s 50 most delicious drinks, Raksi was ranked 41st.

 How to Make Raksi?

 To make Raksi first, we have to clean the millet and boil it in a copper pot until the millet is cooked and gives a fine aroma and flavor.
 During the process, the millet is cooked breaking the starch cells and making it flexible for fermentation.